Jessie Lopez De La Cruz: Working

 From 1939 to 1956, the De La Cruz family worked for the Russell Giffen cotton company.
-In Huron where they lived from 1944-1956, Lopez-De La Cruz worked in a lunch truck that served Braceros.
+In Huron where they lived from 1944 to 1956, Lopez-De La Cruz worked in a lunch truck that served Braceros.
 Her cooking and services were popular with fieldworkers and community members.
 She worked in the truck, raised her children, and worked in the fields with her husband and children.
 It was during this time that Gary Soto says that Lopez became vocally aware of the injustices faced by farm workers.
 He noted that Lopez-De La Cruz observed Mexican Americans working in brutally hot conditions, foremen stealing and pocketing workers Social security, state, and federal taxes, company stores on farms charging on average 3 times more than stores in the city knowing that farm workers would only have easy access to the company store; as well as issues like the lack of access to higher education for children of farm workers and the unfair wage hierarchy between racial groups on the farms.
 In 1957 they moved to Parlier, California.